Caio2503/Task_Cloudwalk/README.md

 Repository Structure
 The repository is organized as follows:

-Tasks Cloudwalk (PDF): Contains the written answers for Task 3.1 and Task 3.2.

 DataAnalysis: This file documents the exploratory data analysis and my thought process, including parameter testing and an evaluation of their relevance to the task.

 SetupPrediction: This file contains the core logic of the project.